M&A document folder structure: a template that actually works

 How Ellty supports M&A document management

-Ellty is a virtual data room and document sharing platform built for founders who need to move quickly without enterprise software complexity.
-For M&A processes, it handles the sharing and tracking side of things - you bring the folder structure and documents, Ellty handles access control and analytics.
+Ellty is a virtual data room and document sharing platform built for teams who need to move quickly without enterprise software complexity.
+For M&A processes, it handles the sharing and tracking side of things.
+You bring the folder structure and documents, Ellty handles access control and analytics.

 Ellty pricing 2026